ashthespy/Atom-LaTeX/README.md

 Atom-LaTeX is an extension for [Atom.io](https://atom.io/), aiming to provide all-in-one features and utilities for latex typesetting with Atom.

+## Update

+Recently (Mar.
+29th, 2017 now) I switched back to [Visual Studio Code](https://code.visualstudio.com/) for most coding and typesetting tasks due to reasons 1, 2, 3, and more.
+Atom-LaTeX will still be maintained, though new feature development is in stale.
+I would recommend you to have a check on VS Code as well as [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop), a counterpart of Atom-LaTeX to VS Code.
+Thank you all for your long time support!

 ## Features

 Atom-LaTeX is currently under active development.
 More features coming soon.